eshun/Luckysheet/docs/guide/config.md

 ## Hook Function (TODO)

-When the hook function is used in secondary development, hooks will be implanted in each common mouse or keyboard operation, and the function passed in by the developer will be called to expand the function of Luckysheet.
+When the hook function is used in secondary development, hooks will be implanted in each common mouse or keyboard operation, and the function passed in by the developer will be called to expand the function of sheet.

 The hook functions are uniformly configured under ʻoptions.hook`, and configuration hooks can be created separately for cells, sheet pages, and tables.